saminulh/shared-articles/Reading List.md

 1. The Rhetoric of Reaction by Albert Hirschman (moderate, also wrote "Exit, Voice, Loyalty")
-2. The Reactionary Mind: Conservatism from Edmund Burke to Sarah Palin
+2. The Reactionary Mind: Conservatism from Edmund Burke to Sarah Palin by Cory Robin (leftist)

 ## Miscellaneous